poiuyqwert/PyMS/Help/Programs/Themes.md

 Some internal parts of widgets can be customized with colors.
 They are grouped in the `"colors"` section.

 ### "help"
-The `"help"` group has colors used in the help dialog (this dialog):
+The `"help"` group has colors used in the help dialog:
 - `"linkforeground"`: The text [Color](#values) to apply to links
 - `"codebackground"`: The background [Color](#values) to apply to code spans/blocks